 If you don’t meet all of the above criteria, consider selling your handmade products on consignment first.
 Selling on consignment is essentially the bunny slope for selling wholesale - you rent a space (often a shelf or two) in a brick-and-mortar store for a small monthly fee and/or a small percentage of each sale.
 This allows you to work with smaller volumes (which you’re in control of) and you can take more time to work out wholesale pricing.
 See our article about 7 ways to make your consignment strategy a success »

-How to Be Successful Selling Handmade Wholesale
+How to Be Successful Selling Craft Wholesale

 Be intentional when you set your wholesale prices

-We talk a lot about the importance of knowing your handmade profit margins and costs here at Craftybase because they’re so essential to doing business, but if you want to test how accurate your pricing is, sell wholesale.
+We talk a lot about the importance of knowing your craft profit margins and costs here at Craftybase because they’re so essential to doing business, but if you want to test how accurate your pricing is, sell wholesale.
 Without the right planning in place–and the right calculations–your first few wholesale customers may teach you some costly lessons.
 Literally.

 There are numerous pricing formulas you can choose to use to determine your wholesale pricing, the key is to find one that works for you and use it religiously.
 It must take into account all your expenses and labor.